What can you expect to find in your new home?

 The basic rule of thumb tends to be that if you need a screw driver to remove an item then it should stay in the property.
 Curtain poles are included whereas curtains themselves are not.
 Blinds are included which makes sense when you consider that they will be made to fit the specific windows of the property being sold and will be of little use elsewhere; the same can be said of the carpets and floorcoverings.

-If a kitchen appliance is integrated into the kitchen and concealed behind a kitchen unit door then it should remain in the property; if such an appliance is freestanding then it the seller is free to remove the same form the property and is indeed obliged to do so.
+If a kitchen appliance is integrated into the kitchen or concealed behind a kitchen unit door then it should remain in the property; if such an appliance is freestanding then it the seller is free to remove the same form the property and is indeed obliged to do so.

 Any moveable items that are not specified at Clause 1 are to be removed from the property prior to the Date of Entry and there may be grounds for a claim against a Seller if he/ she does not do so.